abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 If you take the last visited neighborhood (neighborhood 9), you might wonder if it was really necessary to construct "solutions" :math:`[0,0,0,1]`, :math:`[1,-1,0,1]` and :math:`[1,0,-1,1]` and let the solver decide if they were interesting or not.
-The answer is no. We could have filtered those solutions and told the solver to disregard them.
-We didn't filter any solution (and this is the reason why the number of constructed neighbors is equal to the number of filtered neighbors).
+The answer is no. We could have filtered those solutions out and told the solver to disregard them.
+We didn't filter out any solution (and this is the reason why the number of constructed neighbors is equal to the number of filtered neighbors).
 You can learn more about filtering in the section :ref:`local_search_filtering`.

 If you want, you can try to start with the solution provided by the ``DecisionBuilder`` (:math:`[3,3,3,3]` when :math:`n=4`) and see if you can figure out what the 29 constructed candidate solutions (neighbors)  and 11 accepted solutions are.

-Combining LSN operators
+Combining LS operators
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Often, you want to combine several ``LocalSearchOperator``\s.
 This can be done with the ``ConcatenateOperators()`` method: